Curriculum Mindset Session

 Discover fun, hands-on ways to teach preschool math skills like counting, measuring, and one-to-one correspondence.
 No worksheets required!

 Hi there.
-Today, I want to talk to you about having a math focus with your child, the importance of the very foundational skills of math.
-How can you begin to foster that, and how to build those math skills even when you're not sitting down and doing a very structured math activity or a math worksheet, which is what we typically think of as doing math with our kids.
+Today, I'd like to discuss with you the importance of focusing on math with your child, particularly emphasizing the foundational math skills that are essential for success.
+How can you begin to foster that, and how can you build those math skills even when you're not sitting down and doing a very structured math activity or a math worksheet, which is what we typically think of as doing math with our kids?

 What are the mathematical skills in the foundation phase?

-The foundational mathematical skills are counting, manipulating different numbers, and understanding how things relate to one another, and how objects relate to one another in space.
+The foundational mathematical skills include counting, manipulating different numbers, and understanding how things relate to one another, as well as how objects relate to each other in space.

-All of these types of foundational skills are critically important before we get to what we usually think of as standard math operations, like addition and subtraction.
+All of these types of foundational skills are critically important before we reach what we usually think of as standard math operations, such as addition and subtraction.

 That's why we spend so much time in our free homeschool preschool curriculum, Ready for Kindergarten and Beyond, working on counting, number recognition, and, in particular, one-to-one correspondence.